Webb Simpson: Early years

 After turning professional in June 2008, Simpson played on the PGA Tour and Nationwide Tour on sponsor's exemptions.
 He recorded two runner-up finishes on the Nationwide Tour, including a loss in a playoff at the Chattanooga Classic.
 He then competed in the PGA Tour's qualifying school and finished T7 to earn his Tour card for 2009.
 He had a successful start to his rookie year with two successive top-10s, finished tied 9th at the Sony Open in Hawaii and tied 5th-place finish at the Bob Hope Classic.
-Simpson then went on a run of poor results, missing nine of his next thirteen cuts, before steadying his season in the summer with some solid displays to qualify for the FedEx Cup playoffs.
+Simpson then went on a run of poor results, missing nine of his next thirteen cuts, before steadying his season that summer with some solid displays to qualify for the FedEx Cup playoffs.
 There he finished 8th at The Barclays to ensure further progression to the second and third playoff events before being eliminated in 62nd position.
 He ended the season with four top-10 finishes and retained his tour card ranked 70th on the money list.

 Simpson's 2010 season was less successful, with only two top-ten finishes all season, both of these occurring towards the latter end of the season.
 His season took a similar pattern to his first on tour when he missed six straight cuts in the middle of season, before a strong summer saw him make six of next eight cuts to again qualify for the season ending playoffs.
 This time, however Simpson missed the cut at the second playoff event and was eliminated.
 He finished the year 94th on the money list to keep his playing privileges for the 2011 season.